-Climate benefits of biochar could be substantially reduced through reduction in albedo if biochar is surface-applied at high rates to light-coloured soils (Genesio et al. 2012; Bozzi et al. 2015; Woolf et al. 2010), or if black carbon dust is released (Genesio et al. 2016).
-Pelletising or granulating biochar, and applying below the soil surface or incorporating into the soil, minimises the release of black carbon dust and reduces the effect on albedo (Woolf et al. 2010).

-Biochar is a potential 'negative emissions' technology: the thermochemical conversion of biomass to biochar slows mineralisation of the biomass, delivering long-term carbon storage; gases released during pyrolysis can be combusted for heat or power, displacing fossil energy sources, and could be captured and sequestered if linked with infrastructure for CCS (Smith 2016).
-Studies of the lifecycle climate change impacts of biochar systems generally show emissions reduction in the range $0.4-1.2 \text{ tCO}2\text{e t}^{-1}$ (dry) feedstock (Cowie et al. 2015).
-Use of biomass for biochar can deliver greater benefits than use for bioenergy, if applied in a context where it delivers agronomic benefits and/or reduces non-CO2 GHG emissions (Ji et al. 2018; Woolf et al. 2010, 2018; Xu et al. 2019).
-A global analysis of technical potential, in which biomass supply constraints were applied to protect against food insecurity, loss of habitat and land degradation, estimated technical potential abatement of 3.7-6.6 GtCO2e yr-1 (including 2.6-4.6 GtCO2e yr-1 carbon stabilisation), with theoretical potential to reduce total emissions over the course of a century by 240-475 GtCO2e (Woolf et al. 2010).
-Fuss et al. (2018) propose a range of 0.5-2 GtCO2e per year as the sustainable potential for negative emissions through biochar.
+- 16 Climate benefits of biochar could be substantially reduced through reduction in albedo if biochar is - surface-applied at high rates to light-colored soils (Genesio et al. 2012; Bozzi et al. 2015; Woolf et al. - 18 2010), or if black carbon dust is released (Genesio et al. 2016).
+Pelletizing or granulating biochar, and - applying below the soil surface or incorporating into the soil, minimises the release of black carbon dust - and reduces the effect on albedo (Woolf et al. 2010). - Biochar is a potential "negative emissions" technology: the thermochemical conversion of biomass to - biochar slows mineralisation of the biomass, delivering long term C storage; gases released during - pyrolysis can be combusted for heat or power, displacing fossil energy sources, and could be captured - and sequestered if linked with infrastructure for carbon capture and storage (Smith 2016).
+Studies of - 25 the life cycle climate change impacts of biochar systems generally show emissions reduction in the - range 0.4 -1.2 t CO2e t-1 (dry) feedstock (Cowie et al. 2015).
+Use of biomass for biochar can deliver - 27 greater benefits than use for bioenergy, if applied in a context where it delivers agronomic benefits - 28 and/or reduces non-CO2 GHG emissions (Ji et al. 2018; Woolf et al. 2010, 2018; Xu et al. 2019).
+A - 29 global analysis of technical potential, in which biomass supply constraints were applied to protect - against food insecurity, loss of habitat and land degradation, estimated technical potential abatement of - 3.7 6.6 Gt CO2e yr-1 (including 2.6-4.6 GtCO2e yr-1 carbon stabilization), with theoretical potential to - reduce total emissions over the course of a century by 240 475 Gt CO2e (Woolf et al. 2010).
+Fuss et - al. 2018 propose a range of 0.5-2 GtCO2e as the sustainable potential for negative emissions through - biochar.
 Mitigation potential of biochar is reviewed in Chapter 2.

-4.9.5.2 Role of biochar in management of land degradation
+4.10.5.2 Role of biochar in management of land degradation

-Biochars generally have high porosity, high surface area and surface-active properties that lead to high absorptive and adsorptive capacity, especially after interaction in soil (Joseph et al. 2010).
-As a result of these properties, biochar could contribute to avoiding, reducing and reversing land degradation through the following documented benefits:

-- Improved nutrient use efficiency due to reduced leaching of nitrate and ammonium (e.g., Haider et al. 2017) and increased availability of phosphorus in soils with high phosphorus fixation capacity (Liu et al. 2018c), potentially reducing nitrogen and phosphorus fertiliser requirements. - Management of heavy metals and organic pollutants: through reduced bioavailability of toxic elements (O'Connor et al. 2018; Peng et al. 2018), by reducing availability, through immobilisation due to increased pH and redox effects (Rizwan et al. 2016) and adsorption on biochar surfaces (Zhang et al. 2013) thus providing a means of remediating contaminated soils, and enabling their utilisation for food production.
+- 36 Biochars generally have high porosity, high surface area and surface-active properties that lead to high - 37 absorptive and adsorptive capacity, especially after interaction in soil (Joseph et al. 2010).
+As a result - 38 of these properties, biochar could contribute to avoiding, reducing and reversing land degradation - through the following documented benefits: - Improved nutrient use efficiency due to reduced leaching of nitrate and ammonium (e.g. (Haider et al. 2017) and increased availability of phosphorus (P) in soils with high P fixation capacity (Liu et al. 2018c), potentially reducing N and P fertiliser requirements. - Management of heavy metals and organic pollutants: through reduced bioavailability of toxic elements (O'Connor et al., 2018; Peng; Deng,; Peng, & Yue, 2018), by reducing availability, through immobilization due to increased pH and redox effects (Rizwan et al. 2016) and adsorption on biochar surfaces (Zhang et al. 2013) thus providing a means of remediating contaminated soils, and enabling their utilisation for food production.

-- Stimulation of beneficial soil organisms, including earthworms and mycorrhizal fungi (Thies et al. 2015). - Improved porosity and water-holding capacity (Quin et al. 2014), particularly in sandy soils (Omondi et al. 2016), enhancing microbial function during drought (Paetsch et al. 2018). - Amelioration of soil acidification, through application of biochars with high pH and acid-neutralising capacity (Chan et al. 2008; Van Zwieten et al. 2010).
+- Stimulation of beneficial soil organisms, including earthworms and mycorrhizal fungi (Thies et al. 2015). - Improved porosity and water holding capacity (Quin et al. 2014), particularly in sandy soils (Omondi et al. 2016), enhancing microbial function during drought (Paetsch et al. 2018). - Amelioration of soil acidification, through application of biochars with high pH and acid neutralising capacity (Chan et al. 2008) (Van Zwieten et al. 2010).